Hunting for an Engineer

 My latest book.
 (My previous was the Pikes Peak Trailguide) This book is a hands-on guide to running a production line or any other business more efficiently.
 I used to be a manufacturing engineer and everywhere I worked I saw people doing dumb things.
 They'd talk about communication, maximizing people, and process improvements, but time and again they'd fail to deliver.
 Over the years, I saved up a lot of notes and stories about good ideas and bad implementation, until I had enough to tell a good story.
 There is nothing revolutionary here, just a light hearted look at theory and anecdotes about running a production a little more efficiently.
 The last chapter has tons of good ideas on how to improve your process improvement tools.

-This book is available from createspace.com, or download chapter 3 PDF here.
+This book is available on Amazon.com, or download chapter 3 PDF here.

 Chapter 3 PDF: Download PDF